Status: In Progress

 A prototype connecting GAPuino with the modem and the low-power camera and able to send messages to a server is already available.
 During this project, you will train the NN model, deploy it on GAPuino, test the final device and optimize the pipeline for energy efficiency.

 The smart meter will be employed in an IoT scenario.
 The automatic recognition of the number displayed on the meter and its wireless transmission will replace the need for a person to read the meter and annotate the measurement.

-- Familiarity with C programming
+- Familiarity with C and Python programming

 - Basic knowledge of communication protocols